Italian Sausage Egg Skillet Recipe

 Polyunsaturated fat: 1 g

 Carbohydrates: 19 g

 Protein: 17 g

-Meanwhile BEAT eggs, milk, salt and oregano in bowl until blended.
+Meanwhile BEAT eggs, milk, salt and oregano in medium bowl until blended.

 SPRINKLE with cheese.
 REMOVE from heat; cover pan.
 LET STAND until cheese is melted, 2 to 3 minutes.

-How long to beat?
+- How long should you beat?
 It’s a matter of preference.
 Light beating produces more dense scrambled eggs.
-Vigorous beating aerates the eggs, resulting in lighter fluffier curds.
+Vigorous beating aerates the eggs, resulting in lighter, fluffier curds.